2018-2019 Costs - Projected*

 More information on reciprocity is available from the Office of Registration & Records.

-Children and spouses of North Dakota college and university graduates may be eligible for reduced tuition at NDSU through the Alumni tuition incentive program.
-New undergraduate students who are otherwise non-resident students and are residents of states or provinces not engaged in a reduced tuition structure are eligible for a tuition rate at 150 percent of the North Dakota resident rate.
-To qualify, list the institution on the Application for Admission.
+Children and spouses of North Dakota college and university graduates may be eligible for reduced tuition at NDSU.
+New undergraduate students, who are not North Dakota, Minnesota, Montana or South Dakota residents, are eligible for a tuition rate equal to the Montana/South Dakota resident rate.

 Employee Family Discount